Baron Cornwallis

 Baron Cornwallis is a title that has been created twice, once in the Peerage of England and once in the Peerage of the United Kingdom.
 The holders of the first creation were later made Earl Cornwallis and Marquess Cornwallis, but these titles are now extinct.
 For information on the first creation, see the Earl Cornwallis.

 The second creation came in the Peerage of the United Kingdom in 1927 when the Conservative politician Fiennes Cornwallis was created Baron Cornwallis, of Linton in the County of Kent.
 He had previously represented Maidstone in Parliament and served as chairman of the Kent County Council from 1910 to 1930.
 He was the son of Fiennes Cornwallis (who had been born Fiennes Wykeham-Martin but had assumed the surname of Cornwallis by Royal licence in 1859), son of Charles Wykeham-Martin and Lady Jemima Isabella, daughter of James Mann, 5th Earl Cornwallis.
 The first Baron's second but eldest surviving son, the second Baron, also served as chairman of the Kent County Council and was Lord Lieutenant of Kent.
-As of 2010 the title is held by the latter's grandson, the fourth Baron, who succeeded in March 2010.
-His wife, Sara, serves as Deputy Lieutenant of Perth and Kinross.
+As of 2026 the title is held by the latter's grandson, the fourth Baron, who succeeded in March 2010.
+His late wife, Sara, served as Deputy Lieutenant of Perth and Kinross.